Rajpratik71/eucalyptus-wiki/Eucalyptus-Virtual-Cloud.md

 ## Virtualization Platforms We Want to Use

 1. KVM (since we know this works)
-2. VMWare Player (since this could run on a Mac, though there may be legal issues with this)
+2. VMWare Workstation/Player/Fusion (since this could run on a Mac, though there may be legal issues with this)

 These are our top two, but getting this working on other platforms would be an awesome bonus.